Sourdough Pull-Apart Christmas Tree Dinner Rolls (Discard)

 By Kristen on November 5, 2025

 This soft and fluffy sourdough pull-apart Christmas tree bread will be a lovely addition to your holiday table, Christmas charcuterie board, a perfect side dish, or even a Christmas appetizer!
 Each pull-apart piece is buttery and warm, ideal for dipping in your favorite sauce or enjoying on its own.
+This recipe is ideal for a quick, same-day dinner roll Christmas platter!

 Ways to serve your festive dinner rolls: